Homemade Apple StrudelThis Post May Contain Affiliate Links. Please Read Our Disclosure Policy

 - 2-3 cups confectioners’ sugar

-In a medium saucepan, combine the apples, sugar, butter, cornstarch, cinnamon, nutmeg, salt, and water.
+- In a medium saucepan, combine the apples, sugar, butter, cornstarch, cinnamon, nutmeg, salt, and water.
 Stir to combine.
-Cook for about 7 minutes or until the sauce just starts to thicken.
+Cook at medium heat for about 7 minutes or until the sauce starts to thicken.
 Set aside and allow the apple mixture to cool.